borschphp/borsch-skeleton/README.md

 ## About Borsch Skeleton

+Sometimes, you don't need an overkill solution like [Laravel](https://laravel.com/) or [Symfony](https://symfony.com/).

-Borsch is a simple and efficient [PSR-15](https://www.php-fig.org/psr/psr-15/) micro framework made to kick start your app development by allowing you to develop using the tools you prefer, and provides minimal structure and facilities to ease your development.
+`Borsch is a simple and efficient [PSR-15](https://www.php-fig.org/psr/psr-15/) micro framework made to kick start your web app or API development by using the tools you prefer, and provides minimal structure and facilities to ease your development.
+`
 It natively features :

 * [Dependency Injection Container](https://github.com/borschphp/borsch-container)